 The themed room isn’t the only reason you want a wand at Great Wolf Lodge.
 There’s also this really fun interactive game called MagiQuest, where your kids use the wand at different stations throughout the resort to complete a series of interactive adventures.

-The whole thing has nine different quests, with play time of four to six hours.
+The whole thing has nine different quests, with play time of 4-6 hours.
 The game itself costs $16.99, but wands add to the cost.
 They can cost anywhere between $19.99 and $24.99.

-9. How to save money at Great Wolf Lodge: Be prepared to tell your kids no.
+10. How to save money at Great Wolf Lodge: Be prepared to tell your kids no; there are lots of unnecessary extras that add up.

-It is so easy to lose your life savings at Great Wolf Lodge if you don’t have firm financial boundaries with your kids.
+It is so easy to lose your life savings at Great Wolf Lodge bit by bit.
 The number of extra temptations is akin to Disney World in both volume and price.

 For example, those MagiQuest wands?
-You can also buy a wand topper to further personalize the experience.
-Which is cool but not necessary.
-Especially when you realize each wand topper costs $17.99 – $19.99.
+You can also buy a wand topper to further personalize the experience, which is cool, but not necessary.
+Especially when you realize each wand topper costs $17.99 - $19.99.
+That's on top of the base price for a wand ($19.99 - $24.99).

 Another example?
 During the nighttime activities, there are light-up bubble wands galore for sale.
 Your heart is gonna drop when you hear the price.
 It’s $35 – $45.